 All of the profession specific standards share many elements with the common standard.

-All professions, except Aboriginal and Torres Strait Islander health practice and Paramedicine, introduced revised standards in 2015.
+All other professions, except Aboriginal and Torres Strait Islander Health Practice and Paramedicine, introduced revised standards in 2015.
 The revised standards were developed after a review of the previous standards, which included a public consultation.
 The consultation report provides a summary of responses, rationale for any changes and sets out the proposed way forward, including areas where further work is planned.
-The next review of these standards will commence in 2018.

 The revised standards introduced additional pathways for applicants to demonstrate evidence of their English language skills.
 Diagrams of how these work are included under ‘additional resources’.

 To view the English language skills registration standard and supporting documents for nurses and midwives, please visit the Nursing and Midwifery Board of Australia website.

 For more information about the tests, please refer to the provider’s website.